Armenian genocide recognition: United States

-In 1951, the United States Department of State did actually exemplify the Armenian case as one of the committed acts of genocide in recent past.
-This view is evident in the written statement by United States given to the International Court of Justice (ICJ) that year, observing that: "The Genocide Convention resulted from the inhuman and barbarous practices which prevailed in certain countries prior to and during World War II, when entire religious, racial and national minority groups were threatened with and subjected to deliberate extermination.
+In 1951, the United States Department of State exemplified the Armenian case as an act of genocide in recent past, in the written statement by United States to the International Court of Justice (ICJ): "The Genocide Convention resulted from the inhuman and barbarous practices which prevailed in certain countries prior to and during World War II, when entire religious, racial and national minority groups were threatened with and subjected to deliberate extermination.
 The practice of genocide has occurred throughout human history.
 The Roman persecution of the Christians, the Turkish massacres of Armenians, the extermination of millions of Jews and Poles by the Nazis are outstanding examples of the crime of genocide.

 This was the background when the General Assembly of the United Nations considered the problem of genocide."
-That the USA later dramatically changed this position and has since consistently refrained from officially using the term "genocide" about the WWI events can be ascribed to the rise of the Cold War era and Turkey's NATO membership along with the disappearance of Raphael Lemkin as a strong human rights advocate from the ranks of the US State Department.
+That the US later changed this position and has since consistently refrained from officially using the term "genocide" about these events can be ascribed to the rise of the Cold War, Turkey's NATO membership and the disappearance of Raphael Lemkin as a strong human rights advocate from the US State Department.

-Several official U.S. documents describe the events as genocide.
+Several official US documents describe the events as genocide.
 The United States House of Representatives adopted resolutions commemorating the Armenian genocide in 1975, 1984 and 1996.
 President Ronald Reagan also described the events as genocide in his speech on April 22, 1981.
-The legislatures of all 50 U.S. states have made individual proclamations recognising the events of 1915 to 1923 as genocide.
-As of March 4, 2010, the United States House Committee on Foreign Affairs has recognized the massacres of 1915 as genocide.
+On March 4, 2010, the United States House Committee on Foreign Affairs recognized the massacres of 1915 as genocide.
+The legislatures of all 50 US states have made individual proclamations recognizing the events of 1915 to 1923 as genocide, with Alabama in 2019 and Mississippi in 2022 being the last.

-The United States government first acknowledged the Armenian genocide back in 1951, in a document it submitted to the International Court of Justice, commonly known as the World Court.

 House Joint Resolution 148, adopted on April 8, 1975, resolved:

 After the tenure of Ronald Reagan, later United States Presidents, until Joe Biden, refused to name the events as such because of concerns over alienating Turkey.

 The Armenian Assembly of America (AAA) and the Armenian National Committee of America (ANCA), advocacy organizations representing the views and values of the Armenian American community in the United States, have been urging Congress and the President of the United States to recognize the genocide by Ottoman Turkey in 1915.
 They have also asked for an increase of economic aid to Armenia.